esheo-skia/Slicer-SegTemplateEditor/README.md

 ![Step 1 - Save label group](Resources/Screenshots/step1_save_label_group.png)

-Labels will be saved with auto-assigned colors.
+Labels are saved with auto-assigned colors.
 Duplicate or empty lines are ignored.
-If a group already exists, overwrite confirmation will appear.
+Overwrite confirmation is shown if the group already exists.

 ---